Spring Garden Revival

 Braintree Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards

-Braintree regulates installation equipment operation hours: 7:00 AM–7:00 PM on weekdays, 8:00 AM–6:00 PM on Saturdays, and Sunday work is often restricted before 9:00 AM or prohibited—verify with local bylaws.
-Noise ordinances and decibel limits apply.
-Commercial installers must hold a business license, Home Improvement Contractor registration, and file insurance certificates with the town.
-Contracts over $1,000 may require bonding.
-Safety equipment is mandatory, and public safety coordination includes traffic control, pedestrian protection, and emergency vehicle access.
-Right-of-way permits are required for work impacting public property, enforced by Braintree Building Division
+Braintree enforces strict ordinances for construction equipment operation: 7:00 AM–7:00 PM on weekdays, 8:00 AM–6:00 PM on Saturdays, and limited or prohibited hours on Sundays (often before 9:00 AM).
+Noise ordinances and decibel limits apply, and commercial contractors must hold a valid business license, Home Improvement Contractor registration, and file insurance certificates with the Town Clerk.
+Bonding is required for contracts over $1,000.
+Safety equipment, traffic control, and pedestrian protection are mandatory, especially for work near public roads.
+Right-of-way permits are required for any work impacting municipal property, and enforcement is managed by Code Enforcement and Inspectional Services.
+Holiday restrictions typically follow Sunday rules.

 282 Union Street, Braintree, MA 02184